chef/automate/terraform/a2ha-terraform/modules/elasticsearch/README.md

 * habitat

 ## Description
-Installs Elasticsearch on target from Habitat pkg and in a leader topology.
+Installs Opensearch on target from Habitat pkg and in a leader topology.